rgomez-ucb/psmisinforddt/README.md

 - Juan Ruben Gomez : Exploratory research lead
 - Yucheng Lu : Visualization lead

-## Information
-This is the repository where we should work!
-Our final presentation day is December 1st.

 ## Research Question
 How does misinformation circulate and engage communities across political subreddits on Reddit over time?